 Committee meeting & submission dates

-Take note of the Committee dates, locations and closing of submissions for the agenda.
+The IBC meets six times per year.
+Take note of the committee dates, locations and closing of submissions for the agenda.

-- Agenda closes Tuesday 7 March for the meeting on Wednesday 28 March 2018 at Werribee Campus
+- Wednesday 13 March for the meeting on Wednesday 3 April 2019 at Werribee Campus, 1B101 Conference Room.

-- Agenda closes Tuesday 16 May for the meeting on Wednesday 6 June 2018 at Western Hospital, CHRE
+- Wednesday 15 May for the meeting on Wednesday 5 June 2019 at Western Hospital, CHRE, PBL5.

-To ensure your Institutional Biosafety application is reviewed by the Committee, it is essential that these agenda closure dates are strictly observed.
+To ensure your Institutional Biosafety application is reviewed by the committee, you must follow the agenda closure dates.

-Applications to be pre-reviewed must be forwarded to the Biosafety Manager 10 working days prior to the cut-off date for the relevant meeting.
+Send your applications for pre-review to the Biosafety Manager 10 working days before the agenda closure date for the relevant meeting.

-Due to the tight timeline, documents received at the Office for Research after 5pm on the agenda closure date will be held over until the following meeting.
+Documents received at Research Services after 5pm on the agenda closure date will be held over until the following meeting.

 Submission of Annual Progress Report/Final Report